-How to Steam Without a Mechanical Steamer
+How to Steam Your Face Without a Steamer

 For weeks, we have been looking for ways to take back some of the ‘normal’ that the pandemic stripped from us all.
 For those of us who count on estheticians to keep our skin glowing and healthy, one of the discrepancies from normal life is being able to enjoy the benefits of a relaxing facial.
 While most of us have a plethora of masks, serums, and cleansers on hand, fewer of us have the tools that make a facial at the spa (or CV International School) feel so luxurious.